zk-codes/bookmarklets/readme.md

-# Bookmarklets Collection
+# Bookmarklets

-A collection of useful JavaScript bookmarklets to enhance your web browsing experience.

-## What are Bookmarklets?

-Bookmarklets are small JavaScript programs that can be stored as browser bookmarks.
-When clicked, they execute JavaScript code to enhance or modify the current webpage.
+My collection JavaScript bookmarklets.
+(Small JavaScript programs stored as browser bookmarks.
+When clicked, they execute JavaScript code to enhance or modify the current webpage.)

 ## Installation